Contract Packaging vs. Packaging In-House: How to Decide

 - Use the services of a contract packager.
 This involves subcontracting the packaging of your product to a third-party company.

 - Invest in automating packaging in-house.
-This usually involves acquiring capital packaging equipment and performing the packaging process in-house.
+This usually involves acquiring capital packaging equipment and performing the packaging process at your facility.

 It's an important decision that often comes down to a few important details: Available resources and expertise, crunching the long and short-term budget implications, and maximizing plant-wide efficiencies.